Pruvendo White Paper

 5. What we think is valuable:

-• Conscious programming — the more one realizes of how the code works and which coding style is more verifiable — the less mistakes she makes a priori even without verification
+• Conscious programming - the more one understands how the code works and which coding style is more verifiable - the fewer mistakes one makes even without formal verification

-• We also believe in the old as a world principle — “no rules but mechanisms”.
-Noone can restrict humans creativity, and definitely no actual need for that.
+• We also believe in the old as a world principle - “no rules but mechanisms”.
+No one can restrict human creativity, and definitely no actual need for that.
 Moreover human creativity is still the only thing allowing people to evolve at least not worse than robots.
 Programming allows us to express human ideas in a way which can be understood by robots.
-Formal methods are to help them here, but that is not to be tedious or restrictable in any sense.
+Formal methods are to help them here, but that is not to be tedious or restrictive in any sense.
 We need to develop mechanisms and metrics which will guide humans in their dialogue with computers.

 • And finally we believe that humans need to work hard to innovate.
 Good ideas are not enough.
-Really valuable product cannot consist of 1000 lines of code :)
+A truly valuable product is more than 1000 lines of code.

 6. The main market pains we are trying to resolve are

-• Software composability is the subsequence of the previous problem.
-When one is uncertain of how the software works, it is difficult to create a new piece of code which corresponds to the existing.
-And this leads to the problem of “the more code you write — the less usable it becomes” because of the rising internal entropy.
+• Software composability suffers when developers are uncertain of how existing code works, making it difficult to create compatible components.
+This leads to the problem of “the more code you write - the less usable it becomes” because of the rising internal entropy.

 Interested in unprecedented security of your smart contracts?